yaohengkai/hugo-academic-netlify/content/authors/admin/_index.md

 first_name: Alice
 email: hengkai.yao@gmail.com
 ---
 Hengkai Yao is a Ph.
 D student of physical oceanography at Ocean University of China.
-His research interests include mesoscale eddies, ocean modeling and artifitial intelligent.
+His research interests include mesoscale eddies, ocean modeling and artificial intelligent.
 He recently graduated and are looking for a job.
 {style="text-align: justify;"}